-It gave us an opportunity to look into organic mattresses again as we already had natural linen sheets and air purifying plants in our bedroom, so a less toxic, more sustainably produced bed was a natural next step in our goal toward a greener home.
+It gave us an opportunity to look into organic mattresses again as we already had linen sheets and houseplants in our bedroom, so a less toxic, more sustainably produced bed was a natural next step in our goal toward a greener home.

 After months of research and reading far too many organic mattress reviews, I can tell you that these are amazing times for mattress shopping!

 A lot of them are the “bed-in-a-box” type using some combination of memory foam and polyurethane foam for their mattresses, but I was hoping to avoid synthetic materials (and the volatile organic compounds—also known as VOCs—that they emit) altogether.

 When I came across the Avocado Green Mattress, I knew they were a step above the rest.